 Many people work hard all their lives to be able to enjoy their retirement years, but also to be able to leave something for their loved ones after they pass away.
 Part of good estate planning in Canada means knowing how to best maximize investments such as a Registered Retirement Income Fund (RRIF).
 But what happens to an RRIF after someone dies?
 The answer basically hinges on two things: whether a beneficiary is named and, if so, who that beneficiary is.

 Even when someone dies, his or her debts must be paid.
 Those payments come from the person's estate.
 It's only after those debts have been taken care of and other expenses like funeral costs, taxes, legal fees and probate fees, if any, have been met that beneficiaries receive what they have been bequeathed.
-There are some prudent ways individuals can minimize those payments when estate planning in Canada.
+There are some prudent steps individuals can use to minimize those payments when estate planning.